-- Before you start, be sure you have enough room around the vehicle.
-It should be parked on a level surface. - Firmly apply the parking brake.
-See Parking Brake on page 2-26 if necessary. - Be ready to apply the regular brake immediately if the vehicle begins to move. - With the engine off, turn the key to the RUN position, but do not start the engine.
+- 1. Before you start, be sure you have enough room around the vehicle.
+It should be parked on a level surface. - 2.
+Firmly apply the parking brake.
+See Parking Brake on page 2-24 if necessary. - Be ready to apply the regular brake immediately if the vehicle begins to move. - 3.
+With the engine off, turn the ignition to RUN, but do not start the engine.
 Without applying the regular brake, try to move the shift lever out of PARK (P) with normal effort.
 If the shift lever moves out of PARK (P), contact your GM Goodwrench dealer for service.